 The manual’s insinuation that I could use the Rumble Seat backwards, facing the handle, is absurd.
 Unless Jimmyjane wants to vibrate my anus?
 Getting it to reach my clit requires me to arch my back so extremely that the handle jabs into my stomach.
 There’s even a drawing of people fucking like this, in doggie style.
 Oh, so now they want me to fit a dick in there too?
 Exactly how?

-Of course, with art, you can make anything look plausible.
+Of course, with drawings, you can make anything look plausible.
 Did any of the people developing this toy even attempt that second “couples” position, with the dude sitting on the Rumble Seat?
 WELL I DID, and my partner immediately said “no no no no” and jumped up, shaken from the intensity of the vibration on his balls and ass.
 The seat is also lightweight enough that it can be tipped easily, which is hazardous for both mounting/dismounting and any time you may be slightly unsteady.
 Like, I dunno, maybe when you’re thrusting into somebody?2

 Once again, the fantasy of hetero sex trumps feasibility.